 Our businesses could also suffer losses due to climate change.
-Climate change is systemic in nature and is a significant long-term driver of both financial and non-financial risks.
+Climate change is a driver of both financial and non-financial risks.
 Climate change related impacts include physical risks from changing climatic conditions which could result from increased frequency and/or severity of adverse weather events.
-Such disasters could disrupt our operations or the operations of customers or third parties on which we rely.
-Over the longer term, these events could impact the ability of our clients or customers to repay their obligations, reduce the value of collateral, negatively impact asset values and result in other effects.
+Such disasters could disrupt our operations or the operations of customers or external parties on which we rely.
+These events could impact the ability of our clients or customers to repay their obligations, reduce the value of collateral, negatively impact asset values and result in other effects.
 Additionally, climate change could result in transition risks such as changes to laws and regulations, technology development and disruptions and changes in consumer and market preferences towards low carbon goods and services.
 These factors could restrict the scope of our existing businesses, limit our ability to pursue certain business activities and offer certain products and services, amplify credit and market risks, negatively impact asset values, result in litigation, regulatory scrutiny and/or action, negative publicity or other reputational harm and/or otherwise adversely impact us, our business or our customers.